-C5.6.2.3 Probable strength of well reinforced beam-column joints mechanism (refer to Figure C5.28(b)) relying on joint shear reinforcement (Cheung et al., 1992; Paulay and Priestley, 1992; NZS 3101:2006).
+C5.6.2.3 Probable strength of well reinforced beam-column joints

+The design of beam-column joints in New Zealand since the early 1980s has been based on a conceptual model in which shear resistance arises from a combination of a central diagonal compression strut resisted by the joint core concrete (refer to Figure C5.30(a)) and a truss mechanism (refer to Figure C5.30(b)) relying on joint shear reinforcement (Cheung et al., 1992; Paulay and Priestley, 1992; NZS 3101:2006).
 The methods described here for assessment of well reinforced beam-column joints are based on a similar conceptual model, with different approaches required for interior joints (Lin, 1999; Lin and Restrepo, 2002) and exterior joints (Cheung, 1991; NZS 3101:2006).